-- Check if your quick releases are in working order before every launch! - Regularly rinse your bar and safety systems with tap water. - After using your safety system, putting tension on any of the other lines can cause your kite to take off and start to pull.
+- Check if your quick releases are in working order before every launch! - Regularly rinse your bar and safety systems with tap water.

-DEPOWER LOOP LOCK-IN PIN
+DEPOWER LOOP Lock-in pin

 To prevent accidental unhooking of your depower loop, you can use the lock-in pin.
 Place the lock-in pin through the spreader bar hook, just below the depower loop tube.